jurgenwigg/py3S60/newcore/Doc/library/enum.rst

 .. class:: auto

     Instances are replaced with an appropriate value for Enum members.
-By default, the initial value starts at 1.
+Initial value starts at 1.

 .. versionadded:: 3.6  ``Flag``, ``IntFlag``, ``auto``